 What are Natural Cough Remedies?

-Occasional coughing is normal in a dog.
-But if your dog coughs a lot or seems unable to stop coughing, it may be something more serious.
+Occasional, infrequent coughing is normal in a dog.
+However, if your dog coughs a lot, has a persistent cough or is otherwise unwell, it may be something more serious.

-Infectious tracheobronchitis, also known as a kennel cough, is a bacterial and viral condition that can affect dogs.
+Infectious tracheobronchitis, also known as a kennel cough, is a viral condition that can affect dogs.
 It is a dry, almost hacking, cough that can affect your dog for approximately a week.

 Natural cough remedies are known to be effective, and you can administer these in the comfort of your home.